Richard Johnson (entrepreneur)

 Richard Johnson (born February 2, 1961) is an American businessman.
 As one of the first Silicon Alley pioneers, he started Hotjobs.com in 1996.

 Early life

 Richard Johnson was born on February 2, 1961, in Danville, Pennsylvania.
+His parents were Berda Stout and John Van Wirt Johnson.
+Through his mother he is a descendent of Penelope Stout, who was a colonist of New Jersey in the 1660s.
 At the age of 11, Johnson moved with his family to New Jersey.
 After attending three different high schools in five years, Johnson studied at Bucknell University, where he was a member of Kappa Sigma fraternity.
 He graduated in 1984 with a B.A. in Political Science.
 In February of the following year, Johnson acquired his first job with Summit Staffing Partner s after answering their ad in the New York Times.
 Starting at $150/week, Johnson remained in their employ until December 1987, when he left to embark on his own business ventures.

 Business career

 Early career

 In January 1988, Johnson co-founded the RBL Agency with computer engineer Columbia graduate, Bennett Carroccio.
 RBL Agency, a specialized recruiting firm for technologists, was the first company to have a classified advertisement in The New York Times with an email address in 1993 and then a website in 1995.
 The agency went on to become OTEC Inc., one of New York City's largest technical recruiting firms.
 In 1997 OTEC Inc. opened its second office in San Francisco.
 By 1999, OTEC Inc. had over 65 recruiters in New York and San Francisco.

 After seeing the success of his online efforts in 1995, Johnson realized the internet would be the biggest business opportunity in his lifetime; thus, he began to focus on building an internet company.
 His early efforts included creating New Media Labs, a Silicon Alley-based research and development firm, to construct technology for the Internet.
 Some of his first projects included building the largest transactional system in the world for Columbia House Records and network monitoring solutions for Merck Pharmaceuticals in early 1996.